fleetdm/fleet/handbook/company/leadership.md

     - Follow the prompts in the template to fill out the 30-60-90 day plan for the new teammate before they start.
 5. **Close Slack channel:** Then archive and close the channel.

-Now what happens?  🔦 Business Operations will then follow the steps in the "Hiring" issue, which includes reaching out to the new team member within 1 business day from a separate email thread to get additional information as needed, prepare their agreement, add them to the company's payroll system, and get their new laptop and hardware security keys ordered so that everything is ready for them to start on their first day.
+Now what happens?  🌐 Head of Digital Experience will then follow the steps in the "Hiring" issue, which includes reaching out to the new team member within 1 business day from a separate email thread to get additional information as needed, prepare their agreement, add them to the company's payroll system, and get their new laptop and hardware security keys ordered so that everything is ready for them to start on their first day.

 ## CEO shadow program